How European enterprises are deploying, scaling, and governing AI in the era of the EU AI Act — a strategic market analysis for 2026.

-AI adoption landscape, top use cases, and critical barriers by sector
+AI adoption landscape, top use cases, and critical barriers by sector (analytical synthesis)

 Data sovereignty and DORA compliance are the primary blockers to scaling AI in EU financial institutions.